Foreign Language and Literature

 This course is offered alternate even years

-Principles of second language acquisition and foreign language pedagogy.
-Examination of problematic concepts in teaching Spanish and French.
-Thorough treatment of instructional technology appropriate to foreign language teaching and learning.
-Regular observation of practicing instructors and micro-teaching in college-level Spanish or French classes.
-Credit not given for both WL 507 and either WL/ECI 505 or WL/ECI 506.
+Principles of second language acquisition and world language pedagogy.
+Examination of problematic concepts in teaching French, Spanish and TESOL.
+Thorough treatment of instructional technology appropriate to world language teaching and learning.
+Regular observation of practicing instructors and micro-teaching in college-level French, Spanish or TESOL classes.
+Credit not given for both WL 507 and either WL/ECI 505 or WL 506.
 Course taught in English.
-Required for new FLL Teaching Assistants.
+Required for new WLC Teaching Assistants.

 Prerequisite: Graduate status